 Cub Scouts meet on Tuesday nights (during school terms) from 6.30 to 8.00pm.

-The Cub pack generally has 28 youth members and is lead by three Cub Leaders, one Rostered Parent, and a Youth Helper.
+The Cub pack can have up to 28 youth members, lead by up to three Cub Leaders, a Rostered Parent and a Youth Helper.

 Between 10 ½ and 11 years of age the Cubs will complete a "linking process" to move to the Scouting section.